leonballonigomes/Metabase-Psql-Docker/readme.markdown

 [Use this link to install and test it](https://docs.docker.com/engine/install/ubuntu/#installation-methods) -> **Read it carefully before begining**

+## Check docker-compose
+There is a way to check it the docker-compose script is working (not necessarily without running errors) and not building due to sintax errors

+    docker-compose -f docker-compose.yml config

+    This is very useful when building container that are time consuming

 ## set up you environment variables

 First thing to do is to make you own .env file.